dilshan5/ttaf-ui-intive/README.md

 Make sure that you have already installed the browser you want to execute in your local machine.
 And also change the test plan parameters as needed.

+Notes :
-Note : "Enhanced Protected Mode" must be disabled for IE 10 and higher.
+ - "Enhanced Protected Mode" must be disabled for IE 10 and higher.
+ - Check your chrome browser version and chrome driver compatibility (refer 'driver' folder).
+If it is not compatible download        chrome driver and replace it.

 # Run individual Test Scenario